Frequently Asked Questions

 No. You can book directly with us without a referral.
 However, to claim Medicare rebates, you’ll need a referral and a Mental Health Treatment Plan (MHTP) from your GP or psychiatrist.
 We recommend checking with your GP first, as most people are eligible.

-This varies.
-Some people benefit from a short course of therapy (around 6–10 sessions), while others find longer-term support more helpful.
-Your psychologist will work with you to review progress and adjust the plan as needed.
+Most people begin with a short course of therapy (around 6–10 sessions), while others find longer-term support more helpful depending on their goals and what they’re working on.

 Yes.
 Everything you share in therapy remains confidential, with only a few exceptions: